mmitch/gbsplay/README.md

 [![CodeQL status](https://github.com/mmitch/gbsplay/workflows/CodeQL/badge.svg?branch=master)](https://github.com/mmitch/gbsplay/actions?query=workflow%3ACodeQL)

 This program emulates the sound hardware of the Nintendo Gameboy.
-It is able to play the sounds from a Gameboy module dump (.GBS format).
+It is able to play the sounds from a Gameboy module dump (.GBS format, as well as the older .GBR format), a subset of plain Gameboy rom dumps (.GB format; button input and graphics are not supported) and Gameboy Video Game Music dumps (.VGM/.VGZ format).

 Homepage/Repo:   https://github.com/mmitch/gbsplay/
 Email contact:   <gbsplay-dev@lists.uguu.de>